bluwy/svelte-router/docs/guide.md

 <Link to={{ path: '/user/:id/posts' }}>...</Link>
 ```

-Do note that the dynamic syntax does not work in all portions of the path.
+Do note that:

-For `hash` mode routers, the syntax will only work in the `path` and `hash` portion of the path.
+- In `hash` mode, the syntax will not work in the `search` portion of the location

-For `path` mode routers, the syntax will only work in the `path` portion of the path.
+- In `path` mode, the syntax will not work in both the `search` and `hash` portion of the location

 ## Route Information